ishaandev07/Student-Management-Portal/README.md

-# Firebase Studio
+# Student Hub

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter Project of Student Management Portal that does CRUD operations (Create, Read, Update, Delete) for students and courses.

 To get started, take a look at src/app/page.tsx.